 I need advice on how to keep my shoes from developing a bad odor.
 I wear hose 90% of the time with my dress work shoes, and they develop a foul odor within just a few weeks of wear.
 I have tried odor eaters without success, old pantyhose filled with baking soda, rotating my shoes to never wear them two days in a row – nothing works.
 I haven’t normally had smelly shoes or feet, but now that I am in a professional environment and wear dress shoes instead of socks/sneakers, I can’t get a handle on this.
 I don’t notice the smell when my shoes are on, but when I take them off at home, look out.
 I am afraid that it will keep getting worse and my feet will smell all the time!

 Interesting.
-We’ve talked about delicate issues such as body odor, sweaty feet in pumps, what to do when drycleaning doesn’t remove smells, and general shoe care for women, but I don’t believe we’ve talked about stinky shoes.
+We’ve talked about delicate issues such as body odor, sweaty feet in pumps, what to do when drycleaning doesn’t remove smells, and general shoe care for women, but I don’t believe we’ve talked about how to prevent stinky shoes.
 Reader K herself mentioned some of the other oft-cited advice, but I might stress a few things:

 - Give your shoes at least a day off — it lets the leather dry out.